Valley Blue Sox: Quick turnaround and first championship

 In 2017, the Sox repeated their success of 2016 by qualifying for the NECBL playoffs a second consecutive year, replicating the success of only three other franchises in the league.
 The team continued to rack up strong attendance numbers, drawing 2,800 fans+ in five consecutive games headed down the stretch run.
-The team would go on to win 12 of its last 13 games and not lose a single playoff game - capturing the team's first NECBL Championship in franchise history - sweeping through the playoffs an defeating the Ocean State Waves in the championship series.
+The team would go on to win 12 of its last 13 games and not lose a single playoff game - capturing the team's first NECBL Championship in franchise history - sweeping through the playoffs and defeating the Ocean State Waves in the championship series.

 In the 2018 season, the Blue Sox once again captured the league championship, winning back to back years, as they once again defeated the Ocean State Waves to capture the title; resulting in the Blue Sox being ranked the #1 Summer College Team in the United States.

 In 2018, John Raiola was promoted to the Director of Baseball Operations and Chris Weyant as the General Manager.
 The team maintained its high level of success, finishing second in the Northern division before falling to the Keene Swamp Bats in the Division Finals, marking the fourth straight season the franchise had made it to the Final Four of the league.

 While the 2020 season was cancelled due to the COVID-19 pandemic, 2021 brought a new dawn, as Raiola stepped down as manager in favor of former Blue Sox Outfielder and later hitting coach Hezekiah Randolph.
 Kate Avard once an intern - was named the team's general manager; among the first female general managers in league history.
 The Blue Sox found themselves swept up in divisional realignment, being moved to the south division where they finished in third place with a 23–19 mark, good enough for third place.
 The Blue Sox would fall to the eventual 2021 champion Danbury Westerners in the playoffs.